fseiffarth/RuleGNN/Readme.md

    where the first list contains the networkx graphs (optional with node and edge labels) and the second list contains the labels of the graphs.

 All the experiment details are defined in two configuration files:
-- the [main config file](#main-config-file)  that defines which datasets you want to use and how many splits are used for validation
+- the [main config file](Examples/ConfigurationFiles/example_config_main.yml)  that defines which datasets you want to use and how many splits are used for validation
-- the [experiment config file](#experiment-config-file) that defines the hyperparameters, the model to use and all paths (to the data, proprocessing results, etc.)
+- the [experiment config file](Examples/ConfigurationFiles/example_config_experiment.yml) that defines the hyperparameters, the model to use and all paths (to the data, proprocessing results, etc.)

-To run the experiment you only need the following code:
+To run an experiment you only need the following code:

    ```python
    from pathlib import Path